charlieschwabacher/gestalt/README.md

 app.listen(3000);
 ```

+Gestalt provides Connect middleware to respond to GraphQL API requests.
+It
+accepts the following options:

+- `databaseURL` - the url to a Postgres database
+- `schemaPath` - the path to your schema definition in GraphQL
+- `objects` - an array of object definitions
+- `mutations` - an array of mutation definition functions
+- `secret` - used to sign the session cookie
+- `development` - a boolean, if true gestalt will log queries and serve the
+  GraphiQL IDE.

 Should I use Gestalt?
 ---------------------
-If you are trying to add an API to a big existing app, or if you very specific
+If you are trying to add an API to a big existing app, or if you have
-storage requirements, Gestalt might not be the best choice for you.
+non-standard storage requirements, Gestalt might not be the best choice for you.

 If you are starting a new Relay app from scratch, Gestalt should save you a lot
-of time and make your schema easy to work with.
+of time and make your schema easier to work with.

 Gestalt is usable now - but its still very early.
 The API is likely to change
 before it gets to a version 1.0.